 Over her career Monika has represented clients in the coal and natural gas industries, defense contractors, medical equipment industry and bioenergy.
 She has also presented on a vast array of intellectual property topics throughout the state of West Virginia and the country, including presentations on intellectual property to the Energy & Mineral Law Foundation, the TransTech Energy Conference and SBIR/STTR conferences and webinars.

 In recent years, Monika has concentrated her practice in helping clients not only protect all of their intellectual property but also effectively combat or work around the intellectual property of her clients’ competitors, who may aggressively assert infringement or misappropriation claims.
 In doing so, she draws on the lessons learned through her experience with past business conflicts, including roles the government and courts may have in such conflicts.
 While she prefers that business disputes be resolved quickly and to the benefit of her clients so that business may productively continue, she encourages and supports aggressive litigation when necessary.

 As a side practice, Monika also works with clients on child adoption and surrogacy arrangements.
 Having more than 15 years of experience with adoptions under West Virginia law, and with the formation of multiple surrogacy agreements, she brings knowledgeable and compassionate representation to all facets of the adoption and surrogacy process.

 - Washington and Lee University School of Law (J.D., 1993)

 - U.S. Patent & Trademark Office

-- Kanawaha County Library, President of the Board of Directors
+- Kanawaha County Library, Board of Directors, president

-- Listed in The Best Lawyers in America© for Copyright, Patent and Trademark Law
+- Best Lawyers© for Copyright, Patent and Trademark Law